Because I believe practicing can be FUN!! And when you're having fun, it feels EASIER!

 Get some cups or bowls to collect the marbles in, then set up a challenge to move all the marbles from one bowl to the other, or create your own game for counting repetitions!

-They make so many beautiful varieties of marbles now - check out Amazon for some really cool options.
+Check out Amazon for some really cool options.

 What kid doesn't love legos?
 Any kind of legos will work .... create a "tower of practice", and see how high you can build!
 Add pieces for each correct repetition - and take pieces OFF for incorrect repetitions!